Martin Yates: Orchestrator

 In 2010, he completed and orchestrated Ernest John Moeran's Symphony No.2 (from sketches), which he recorded with the RSNO on Dutton Epoch in 2011.
 This recording was awarded Recording of the Year by Musicweb International.
 The first public performance of the Symphony was given by Yates and the BBC Concert Orchestra at the English Music Festival in June 2012.
 A subsequent performance took place with Yates conducting the Brighton Philharmonic Orchestra in December 2012.

 Yates completed Edward Elgar's Pageant of Empire, recorded by Yates conducting baritone Roderick Williams, and realised and completed Richard Arnell's Symphony No.7 (Mandela), recorded by Yates and the RSNO.
 His orchestration of Sarnia – an Island Sequence for Orchestra by John Ireland has recently been recorded by the RSNO and released on Dutton Epoch.

-In 2015, he completed and orchestrated Fantasia for Orchestra, the unfinished work by George Butterworth and gave the world premier with the BBC Concert Orchestra at the 2015 English Music Festival.
+In 2015, he completed and orchestrated Fantasia for Orchestra, the unfinished work by George Butterworth, and gave the world premiere with the BBC Concert Orchestra at the 2015 English Music Festival.
 His subsequent completions and orchestrations include Ralph Vaughan Williams The Fat Knight, The Blue Bird, Christmas Overture and the Little March Suite and Edward Elgar The Spanish Lady Symphonic Suite.
 His orchestration for the Kenneth MacMillan Ballet Manon was made for the Royal Ballet in 2011 and is now used throughout the world and his orchestration of the Carlos Acosta Ballet Don Quixote was made for the Royal Ballet and premiered in September 2013.

 In 2022 he orchestrated the ballet The Scandal at Mayerling for the new revised production of the Kenneth MacMillan classic ballet Mayerling for Scottish Ballet.

 In 2015, he orchestrated and arranged two ballet versions of Carmen; one in three acts for Liam Scarlett for Norwegian National Ballet and one in one act for Carlos Acosta for the Royal Ballet.
 For Liam Scarlett he has also arranged and orchestrated The Queen of Spades (Tchaikovsky) for the Royal Danish Ballet in 2018 and Dangerous Liaisons (Saint-Saens) for the Queensland Ballet in 2019.

 For Gregory Dean he arranged and orchestrated the ballet Blixen Royal Danish Ballet and for Will Tuckett he arranged and orchestrated the ballet The Tragedy of Macbeth National Ballet of Japan 2023.

 In 2012, he completed the early Piano Concerto and completed and revised the early Cello Concerto both by Cyril Scott.
 He recorded these for Dutton Epoch with Peter Donohoe (piano) and Raphael Wallfisch (cello) with the BBC.